So today I wanted to cover whether music promotion companies are a thing. Who doesn't want to get heard, right?

 Most of them, however, are scams.

-Actually, I shouldn’t be calling them scams.
-They don’t just take your money and go.
-That’s not how things are done these days.
+They don't just take your money and go.
+That's not how things are done these days.

 You are told these promotion services manage your Instagram and Spotify, for example.
 And they sure do.
 They buy some subscribers and likes, maybe pay for some Spotify plays.

 If you are not aware of such things and the fact that they exist, you may think your account is blowing up.
 Suddenly you get thousands of people “engaging” with your content.

 If it's a monthly subscription kind of company, you will keep seeing small improvements which are just a fraction of a price you paid.